Posted June 28, 2017

 - 60% of security personnel say the severity of malware infections have increased

-- Only 41% of organizations have automated tools that capture threat intelligence and evaluate the true threat of malware
+- Only 41% of organizations have automated tools that capture Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. and evaluate the true threat of malware

 False positives carry a hefty cost for an organization’s finances and personnel.
 And security teams are still left to shift through massive amounts of data, trying to determine what’s a threat and what’s not.